Feature Attribution in 5G Intrusion Detection: A Statistical vs. Logic-Based Comparison: Discussion

 \section{Discussion}

-The above experimental results provide some insights regarding trade-offs between statistical and logic-based explainability methods.
-While SHAP is grounded in a model-agnostic framework, in our case we used its TreeExplainer module, optimized for tree ensembles.
-This optimization improves computational efficiency and ensures fair allocation of feature contributions, yet the resulting explanations still tend to be less succinct and less informative in this concrete security setting, as we discuss below.
+The above experimental results provide some insights regarding trade-offs between statistical and logic-based feature attribution methods.
+While SHAP is grounded in a model-agnostic framework, in our case, we used its TreeExplainer module, optimized for tree ensembles.
+This optimization improves computational efficiency and ensures fair allocation of feature contributions, yet the resulting explanations still tend to be less sparse and less stable in this concrete security setting, as we discuss below.